 - stay off your leg when possible and keep it up when you’re resting

 - put an icepack on the sore area for 20 minutes at a time, using a covered icepack or bag of frozen peas.
-Repeat every two to three hours for up to two to three days
+Repeat every two to three hours

 - compresses and bandages